xtendui/xtendui/src/gatsby/markdown/components/core/toggle/option-js.md

 You can start with toggled elements and targets just by adding **one of the classes** to the **elements** or **targets**.

+It's recommended to use `active-toggle` otherwise the component flashes visible on page load.

 <div class="table-scroll">

 |                         | Syntax                                    | Default                       | Description                   |